Dave Franco To Play Vanilla Ice In Upcoming Biopic

 He said the film was inspired by his own paranoia regarding home sharing, saying he was inspired by how readily people will stay in the home of a stranger as long as they have a five-star review.

-He also admitted he and Brie had taken MDMA during the film’s production, in order to emulate a scene in the movie, as reported by The Inquisitr.
+He also admitted that he and Brie had taken MDMA during the film’s production, in order to emulate a scene in the movie, as reported by The Inquisitr.
 He revealed the couple had taken the drug the first night they met.

 “Cut to eight-and-a-half years later and we’ve never been happier,” he said.